christinec04/Sudoku-Solver/README.md

 # Sudoku-Solver
 ## !
 Recent Developer's Notes
-- **8/30/25:** In the process of making a web UI.
-An interactive rough markup has been made on [Figma](https://www.figma.com/proto/ZRLAd8SuQETYZ2MLkeL6cv/Sudoku-Solver-UI-Rough-Markup?node-id=10-10180&t=Lh1buo1qBlqHYfz8-1).
+- **8/30/25:** In the process of making a web application.
+A (rough) interactive markup has been made on [Figma](https://www.figma.com/proto/ZRLAd8SuQETYZ2MLkeL6cv/Sudoku-Solver-UI-Rough-Markup?node-id=10-10180&t=Lh1buo1qBlqHYfz8-1).
 Click around the buttons on page 1 to test it out!

 ## Overview
 This project implements a Sudoku solver using constraint satisfaction and backtracking techniques.
 The solver reads an input Sudoku board from a CSV file and attempts to solve it using a depth-first search (DFS) approach with forward checking and backtracking.